 When I’m gardening, I don’t use any harsh chemicals, like pesticides, that would offset the natural fauna and flora of the pond or the grounds around them.
 Not only do these chemicals have a direct negative impact on the land, but they are harmful to pollinators and wildlife.

 When I first came to Otters Pond, I thought that I would have the luxury of waiting for things to break before I replaced them.
 However, I am now motivated to move more swiftly to update the building, as I am learning that improvements can not only reduce carbon footprint and reduce operating costs, but they can also increase guest satisfaction.

 Guests notice sustainable measures, including reducing the use of single-use plastics, and the feedback has been extremely positive.
-Guests feel like they’re doing their part by choosing to stay with a sustainable business.
-This encourages me to continue finding new ways to operate sustainably.
+Guests feel like they’re doing their part by choosing to stay with a more sustainable business.
+This encourages me to continue finding new ways to operate more sustainably.

 - Working with local companies that specialises in sustainability can help you identify areas of opportunity

 - Growing organic produce at your property, such as vegetables, fruits and herbs, can reduce your food costs